ianweatherburn/Canasta-Companion-Scorekeeper-Support/README.md

-# Canasta-Companion-Scorekeeper-Support
+# Canasta Companion: Scorecard Support
 Keeping score in Canasta has never been easier.
-No more pen-and-paper, manual calculations, rule debates, or scorekeeping. **Canasta Companion - Scorekeeper** handles everything, so you can focus on the game.
+No more pen-and-paper, manual calculations, rule debates, or scorekeeping. **Canasta Companion - Scorecard** handles everything, so you can focus on the game.

 <p align="center">
   <img src="Canasta Companion - Scorekeeper.png" alt="Canasta Companion - Scorekeeper" width="250" />